kruize/autotune/design/ConditionalRuntimeMetricQueries.md

 ### Negative

 1. **Schema Change**
-   - Performance profile schema is extended with new optional field
    - Requires documentation updates
+   - No change with respect to schema since it's part of SLO JsonNode column

 2. **Testing Requirements**
    - Need to test with various layer combinations
-   - Verify backward compatibility (metrics without `required_layer`)
+   - Verify backward compatibility (metrics without `layers_required`)
    - Validate query skipping logic
    - Test OR logic with multiple layers

 3. **Potential for Misconfiguration**
-   - Incorrect layer names in `required_layer` will cause queries to be skipped
+   - Incorrect layer names in `layers_required` will cause queries to be skipped
    - Need validation to ensure specified layers are valid/supported

 ### Neutral